 For Art Majors, the required three credits in art history count within the major, but additional credits in art history count outside the major.

 The Art Department strongly encourages those with an interest in art and its history to consider incorporating study abroad--either during a summer or a regular academic term--into their Swarthmore program.
 Important examples of art and architecture are scattered throughout the world, and the encounter with works still imbedded in their original context is vital to an understanding of their historical and contemporary significance.
 Past experience has shown, however, that art courses in most foreign study programs fall considerably below the academic standards of comparable courses at Swarthmore.
-Students who are interested in bettering their chances of gaining a full Swarthmore credit for a course taken in a foreign program are advised to meet with the Studio Art Coordinator and/or the Art History Coordinator before leaving the campus.
+Students who are interested in bettering their chances of gaining a full Swarthmore credit for a course taken in a foreign program are advised to meet with the Art Coordinator and/or the Art History Coordinator before leaving the campus.
 PLEASE NOTE: to receive transfer credits in art history, you must have taken at least one art history course at Swarthmore (normally before going abroad).

 Honors in Art

 Requirements for admission to Honors do not differ from those for admission to the Course Major.
-Students will be expected to maintain an average of B+ or better in all courses in studio art.
+Students will be expected to maintain an average of B+ or better in all courses in art.

-An Honors Major in Art will present 2 preparations in studio art and 1 preparation in art history.
+An Honors Major in Art will present 2 preparations in art and 1 preparation in art history.

 - One preparation pair will consist of ARTT 030 Senior Workshop I and ARTT 040 Senior Workshop II.

 - The second pair might consist of an intermediate and an advanced course in a specific medium OR two courses with a different approach to the same medium (ex: Pottery and Ceramic Sculpture, Drawing and Life Drawing).
 OR, two related courses (ex: Ceramic Sculpture and Sculpture, Drawing and Photography, Drawing and Works on Paper, Drawing and Painting).